 - Site Managers

 - Individuals who use of Zope’s “out of the box” features to build websites.
 This audience is interested in making use of Zope’s existing array of features to create content management solutions.
-They will likely make heavy use of “through the web” scripting using DTML, Page Templates, and Python Scripts as well as (of course) HTML and XML.
 They are generally less concerned about code reuse than the speed with which they can create a custom application or website.

 - Individuals responsible for keeping a Zope site running and performing installations and upgrades.